Badminton World Championships 2026: New Delhi to Host Historic Return After 17 Years

 Written by Reemjhim Kumari

-This will be only the second time India hosts the tournament, following the 2009 edition in Hyderabad, where Indian shuttlers failed to win a single medal.
-In 2026, expectations are higher than ever.
+This will be only the second time India has hosted the tournament, following the 2009 edition in Hyderabad.
+However, the landscape of Indian badminton has transformed dramatically since then, and in 2026, expectations are higher than ever.

 Highlights from the 2025 BWC in Paris

-The 2025 Badminton World Championships in Paris served as a powerful showcase of India’s continued rise in global badminton.
-The standout performance came from the men’s doubles pair of Satwiksairaj Rankireddy and Chirag Shetty, who clinched a bronze medal—their second at the World Championships after their historic 2022 breakthrough.
-Their strong showing in Paris not only energised Indian fans but also played a symbolic role in the host city handover, as BWF officially awarded the 2026 Championships to New Delhi during the closing ceremony.
+The 2025 Badminton World Championships in Paris served as a powerful showcase of India’s continued rise in the sport.
+The standout performance came from Satwiksairaj Rankireddy and Chirag Shetty, who clinched a bronze medal—their second at the World Championships after their historic 2022 breakthrough.
+Their strong showing in Paris not only energised Indian fans but also played a symbolic role in the host city handover, as the BWF officially awarded the 2026 Championships to New Delhi during the closing ceremony.

-While India’s singles players did not secure medals in 2025, the tournament reaffirmed the nation’s status as one of the sport’s most consistent contenders.
-The event also marked the end of a four-year gap since an Asian city last hosted the championships, with Nanjing, China, having staged the 2018 edition.
+While India’s singles players did not secure medals in 2025, the tournament reaffirmed the nation’s status as one of the sport’s most consistent contenders on the global stage.

 India’s Medal Legacy at the BWF World Championships